IanaraFer/WSAA-coursework/README.md

-# WSAA-Courseware
+# WSAA-Coursework

-Courseware for the

-This repository is about a Web services and Applications module, part of the HDip in Data Analytics ATU.
+Coursework for the Web Services and Applications module, part of the HDip in Data Analytics at ATU.

+## Overview

-This repository will introduce various means of retrieving data from external sources (for example CSO, weather servers, stock information).
-Will look at the formats that data can come in (XML, JSON,CSV) and how you can retrieve (through an API) and process that data, using JavaScript and Python.
+This repository contains assignments and code examples for the Web Services and Applications module.
+It introduces various means of retrieving data from external sources (for example CSO, weather servers, stock information).

-Will also explore how can make your own data available to the outside world by creating your own API (Application Programmer's Interface) using the python module Flask.

-by = Ianara Fernandes
+The coursework covers:
+- Data formats: XML, JSON, CSV
+- Data retrieval through APIs using JavaScript and Python
+- Creating your own APIs using the Python Flask module

+## Repository Structure

+- `assignments/` - Contains assignment solutions
+- `code/` - Contains code examples and exercises
+- `cso.json` - CSO data file

+## Technologies Used

+- Python
+- JavaScript
+- Flask
+- JSON/XML/CSV data formats

+## Author

+**Ianara Fernandes**

-References
+## References

-*
+*To be updated as the course progresses*